Stavrosfil/huffman/README.md

 # Huffman encoding

-A simple, yet efficient python script for huffman encoding and decoding, with emfasis on visualization and speed.
+A simple, yet efficient python script for huffman encoding and decoding, with emphasis on visualization and speed.

 <p align="center">
   <img src="./Figure_1.png"/>